 The goals of the UM Program are to optimize members' health status, sense of well-being, productivity, and access to quality health care, while at the same time actively managing cost trends.
 The UM Program aims to reduce inappropriate and duplicative use of healthcare services and provide services that are a covered benefit, medically necessary, appropriate to the member's condition, rendered in the appropriate setting and meet professionally recognized standards of care.
-To that end, the clinical decision criteria utilized aligns the interests of the health plan, the practitioner, and the member.
+To that end, the clinical decision criteria utilized aligns the interests of the health plan, the practitionerprovider, and the member.
 The UM criteria are nationally recognized, evidence-based standards of care and include input from recognized medical experts.
 UM criteria and the policies for application are reviewed and approved at least annually and updated as appropriate.
 UM criteria are utilized as an objective screening guide and are not intended to be a substitute for physician judgment.
 UM decisions are made in accordance with currently accepted medical or health care practices, while taking into consideration the individual member needs and complications at the time of the request, in addition to the local delivery system available for care.
-The Medical Director reviews all potential medical necessity denials for medical appropriateness and is the only one with authority to implement an adverse determination which results in reduction, suspension, denial, or termination of services.
+The Medical Director or Medical Reviewer reviews all potential medical necessity denials for medical appropriateness and is the only one with authority to implement an adverse determination which results in reduction, suspension, denial, or termination of services.

-In general, the Plan uses Medical/Clinical policies and McKesson's InterQual® guidelines to determine medical necessity and appropriateness of physical health care.
+In general, the Plan uses Medical/Clinical policies, and McKesson's InterQual® guidelines, and ASAM criteria to determine medical necessity and appropriateness of physical and/or behavioral health care.
 InterQual® is a recognized leader in development of clinical decision support tools.
 InterQual® is developed by generalist and specialist physicians representing a national panel from academic, as well as community based practice, both within and outside the managed care industry.
 InterQual® provides a clear, consistent, evidence-based platform for care decisions that promote appropriate use of services, enhance quality, and improve health outcomes.
-The Plan will use InterQual®'s Level of Care and Care Planning Criteria for Pediatric Acute, Adult Acute, Home Care, Durable Medical Equipment (DME), and appropriate Substance Use Disorder criteria to determine medical necessity and appropriateness of care.
+The Plan will use InterQual®'s Level of Care and Care Planning Criteria for Pediatric Acute, Adult Acute, Home Care, Durable Medical Equipment (DME), and appropriate Substance Use Disorder, behavioral health inpatient, residential/PRTF, intensive outpatient and outpatient therapy services criteria to determine medical necessity and appropriateness of care.
 The Plan may also use the sub-acute/skilled nursing guidelines to assist in determining medical necessity for sub-acute or skilled nursing care for members with catastrophic conditions or special health care needs.
+The Plan also uses ASAM criteria for substance abuse.
 The Plan will provide the criteria utilized to LDH for written approval annually.